Embroidery vs. Cross Stitch – What’s the Difference?

 Embroidery

-Embroidery is a more general term for any sort of embellishment stitched onto fabric.
-However, when people refer to hand embroidery, they’re normally referring to the kind of needlework that is worked on top of the fabric in a free form fashion (aka surface embroidery).
+Embroidery is a more general term for any embellishment stitched onto fabric.
+However, when people use the term hand embroidery, they are usually referring to the kind of needlework that is stitched on top of the fabric in a free form fashion (aka surface embroidery).

 Patterns

-You can follow a pattern with this kind of embroidery, however it doesn’t rely on counting stitches to complete the design.
-The most common way to complete an embroidery is to transfer the design to fabric and use a variety of different stitches to fill it in.
+This kind of embroidery can follow a pattern; however, it doesn’t rely on counting stitches to complete the design.
+The most common way to complete an embroidery is to transfer the design to fabric and use various stitches to fill it in.

 Embroidery Stitches

 There are hundreds of different stitches and knots.
-Some common stitches include: back stitch, satin stitch, french knot, herringbone stitch, lazy daisy, etc.
+Some common stitches include the back stitch, satin stitch, French knot, and the chain stitch.

 Techniques and Appearance

-Blending color together, or “thread painting” is easier to accomplish with hand embroidery.
-A series of long and short stitches help to blend the colors together, and when done well, it can be very realistic looking.
+Blending colors is easier to accomplish with hand embroidery.
+A series of long and short stitches helps to blend the colors together, and when done well, it can be very realistic-looking.

-If you’d like to read about more forms of of embroidery, I’ve posted about them here: Types of Embroidery and I have a Beginner’s Guide To Hand Embroidery as well that you can check out.
+If you’d like to read about more forms of embroidery, I share more in this article: Types of Embroidery.
+I also have a Beginner’s Guide to Hand Embroidery that you can check out.

 Everything You Need To Learn Embroidery In One Place